notshourya/SwiftWeatherApp/README.md

 ## Features

 - Current weather display
-- Weather forecast for the next 10 days
+- Weather forecast for the next 10 days (currently works on MockData)
-- Hourly weather forecast for the next 10 hours
+- Hourly weather forecast for the next 10 hours (currently works on MockData)
+- TabBar that shows multiple cities
-- Search for weather in any location
+- Search Bar in which cities can be searched
 - Displays temperature, humidity, wind speed, and other relevant weather information

 ## Technologies Used